✔ Expert-reviewed for accuracy and completeness. Learn more

 That’s why we recommend choosing a company that offers a good warranty on the labour and installation (ideally, at least 1 year).
 And most importantly, they should have all the necessary licenses and certifications, insurance, and a good reputation.

-That’s why we created an extensive independent 15-point Certification program to make choosing a reliable and trusted local HVAC contractor quick and easy for Canadians!
+That’s why we at FurnacePrices.ca created our independent 15-point Certification program to make choosing a reliable and trusted local HVAC contractor quick and easy for Canadians!

 When Should You Replace Your Furnace?